yunity/yunity/README.md

 - setup the application dependencies
 - setup the database and run the migrations
 - run/manage the application's processes using pm2

-The app is split into frontend and backend parts.
-You can either:

-- run everything locally on your machine
-- run the backend in a vagrant vm and run the frontend locally (Note: the app is  in heavy development right now, so this might not work)

 ### System and Application setup
   Please follow our wiki's detailed instructions for [System Setup](https://yunity.atlassian.net/wiki/display/YUN/System+Setup)